 - Route 9 From Charlestown Shopping Centre to Greenhills;

 - Route 15a From Merrion Square to Limekiln Avenue;

 - Route 17 From Rialto to Blackrock;

 - Route 17D From Rialto to Dundrum Luas;

-- Route 18 From Palmerston to Snadymount;
+- Route 18 From Palmerston to Sandymount;

-- Route 49 From Pearse St Towards Tallaght;
+- Route 49 From Pearse St Towards Tallaght

-- Route 54a From Pearse St. Towards Ellensborough/Kiltipper way;
+- Route 54a From Pearse St. Towards Ellensborough / Kiltipper way;

 - Route 65 From Poolbeg Street to Blessington;

 - Route 65b From Poolbeg St. Towards City West;

 - Route 68 From Hawkins St. Towards Newcastle;

 - Route 68A From Hawkins St. to Inchicore;

-- Route 75 From Tallaght to Dún Laoighaire;
+- Route 75 From Tallaght to Dún Laoghaire;

 - Route 83 From Harristown to Kimmage;

 - Route 83A From Harristown to Kimmage; and

 - Route 122 From Crumlin to Ashington Gardens.

 As part of the BusConnects revised bus network proposals, the Proposed Scheme will serve the A Spine bus services.
-Image 2.9 and Image 2.10 are extracts from the New Dublin Area Bus Network Map (NTA 2020) and show the A-Spine interface with the Proposed Scheme between Templeouge Road and Rathfarnham Road (A1, A3, A2 and A4), and from Terenure Road, the City Centre (A1, A3, A2 and A4).
+Image 2.7 and Image 2.8 in Chapter 2 (need for the Proposed Scheme) in Volume 2 of the EIAR are extracts from the New Dublin Area Bus Network Map (NTA 2020) and show the A-Spine interface with the Proposed Scheme between Templeogue Road and Rathfarnham Road (A1, A3, A2 and A4), and from Terenure Road, the City Centre (A1, A3, A2 and A4).
 Demand for travel by bus is anticipated to continue to grow in this corridor into the future, in line with population growth.
 The bus priority measures forming part of the Proposed Scheme are required to accommodate this growth in travel demand and to facilitate the revised bus network (A-Spine) by providing journey time savings and reliability for passengers.
 This will ensure that the projected growth in passenger demand is facilitated and protected from increasing congestion, providing resilience which can in the future cater for additional bus service provision.